Access photogrammetry data

 First, you'll download and unzip the Nearmap data for Pleasanton.
 Then, you'll download an ArcGIS Pro project with steps to help build 3D models.

-1. Download the Pleasanton.zip file and extract its contents to a suitable location on your computer.
+1. Download the Pleasanton.zip file.
+Extract the file to a suitable location on your computer.

 Note: